 Today, a Now TV user has a variety of options from which to choose.
 Sports fans can watch all 10 Sky Sports channels for one day for £7.99 or a week for £12.98.
 They can also buy a mobile monthly pass to 4 Sky sports channels for £5.99 a month.
 Movie fans can get Sky Cinema for £9.99 a month and parents can buy Kids TV for £3.99 a month.

-Now TV: a risk step that paid off
+Now TV: a risky step that paid off

 It was a risky step because existing subscribers might choose to cancel satellite subscriptions and instead move to the more flexible Now TV.
 Comparing Q2 2012, the quarter immediately before Now TV launch, with Q2 2018 might suggest some cannibalization has occurred.
 Over that period, Sky satellite service lost 0.8 million subscribers finishing with 8.6 million.